-Brexit’s status and market access implications Staying abreast of market entry requirements is more important than ever as the regulatory landscape in the U.K. and EU continues to evolve rapidly.
+Brexit’s new rules and market access implications Staying abreast of market entry requirements is more important than ever as the regulatory landscape in the U.K. and EU finally reached an agreement.
 Here’s what we know today: Following the United Kingdom’s (U.K.) departure from the European Union (EU) on Jan.
-31, 2020, the EU and U.K. jointly agreed on a transition period that will end on Dec.
+31, 2020, the EU and U.K. jointly agreed on a transition period that will end ended on Dec.
 31, 2020.
-During the transition, the U.K. maintains status-quo for businesses and consumers, which means that the EU still recognizes U.K. notified bodies, and manufactures can sell CE marked products into the U.K. market until Dec.
+During the transition, the U.K. maintained status-quo for businesses and consumers, which means that the EU still recognized U.K. notified bodies, and manufacturers could sell CE marked products into the U.K. market until Dec.
 31, 2020.
 Read more...

 Up-to-date information on regulatory changes, deviations, exceptions and extensions that may impact access to your target markets The regulatory landscape is changing rapidly and staying on top of market entry requirements is more challenging than ever before.
 With new information emerging daily, having the most current insights can help you better manage product certifications and approvals in uncertain times.
 Visit UL Website frequently to learn the current status for: Obtaining certifications and renewal acceptance Regulatory deviations, exceptions or extensions Contact details to access information about smaller markets and specific certification status Updates will be made frequently and as quickly as information can be obtained from regulators.
 If you have questions on specific projects or for countries not listed here, please contact your UL project handler or contact us to reach one of our experts.
 Click here to gain up-to-date information on regulatory changes, deviations, exceptions and extensions that may impact access to your target markets.